thecodinggame/halloffame/README.md

 https://thecodinggame.github.io/halloffame/

-Do you want t be in the hall of fame?
+Do you want to be in the hall of fame?
 * fork the halloffame repo
 * in index.html, find the player list and add your name
 * send me a pull request